 In Table 3 we see that in some cases “Examination” is more specific, for example in C20-P129 where it distinguishes between two different capitals, the actual capital Beijing (Shuntian prefecture) and the Manchu capital Shengjing, todays Shenyang (Fengtian).
 In other cases, there is a lacuna in “Examination.”
 C48 and C51 are Manchu institutions where positions are reserved for Manchu officials, hence they are missing in the Han-only “Examination” table used for this comparison.
 Often, Mandarin Promotions is much more detailed, as in the Ministries.
 More on those below.

 The most interesting difference is in the existence of the independent ting department (as opposed to Zhou-department).
 “Independent” means that the department (a sort of county) is not governed by a country magistrate (zhixian 知縣, rank-class 7a).
 The governing official of an independent department (zhilizhou 直隸州) is a department magistrate (zhizhou 知州, rank-class 5a), which is three classes (ji) higher than a magistrate, and he directly answers the governor of a province, not a prefect.
-The ting was a peculiar administrative unit where a prefect sent one of his two vice-prefects (tongzhi 同知 or tongpan 通判) to take direct control of an area which was often located strategically important border regions and ruled by local tribes.
+The ting was a peculiar administrative unit where a prefect sent one of his two vice-prefects (tongzhi 同知 or tongpan 通判) to take direct control of an area which was often located at strategically important border regions and ruled by local tribes.
 Hu Heng has shown that the institutionalization of the ting did not happen before the mid eighteenth century and was due to the Qianlong’s decision in 1741 to never again increase the number of statutory officials to save government expenditures.
 The ossification of the imperial bureaucracy then mostly forestalled further administrative expansion and resulted in the non-conventional use of auxiliary officials for functions previously reserved to seal-holding officials, namely taxation and law.
 The Collected Statutes reflected the change with a time lag, and the ting officials (zhiliting tongzhi 直隸廳同知, zhiliting tongpan 直隸廳通判) first showed up in the 1822 edition ((Hu Heng 胡恒, 2013)).
 However, even though the ting was mentioned in other parts of the expansive collection, it was never included in the “Examination” chapters (even in the 1886 edition).
 This shows that our version of Mandarin Promotions was designed in the early 19th century, that is, the date of 1840 on the preface of the earliest known version of this particular civil-official game board was the genuine date of creation.
 It also shows that the designer used the full extent of the Collected Statutes instead of simply gamifying the “Examination” table.

 What did prefect appointments really look like on the ground?
 Hu Heng et al have produced a statistics of 2,471 prefects for whom the previous position is known ((Hu Heng 胡恒 et al., 2020), 381-382).
 If we rearrange the table a little, the breakdown looks like Figure 7.